melocoi/_awed/README.md

 Now some info on the different parts of the script...

-The script comprises 2 major sections. the Synth, , and the Tape loop.
+The script comprises 2 major sections. the Synth and the Tape loop.

 .................................................................................